Jon1969Edwards/ThisHubbaRepo/README.md

 - search in listview and mapview
 - add up and down ratings for images
 - Make sure all old code is taken out
-- Pass "photo" from spot object to spot page activity then use it there to load the image.
-Remove top_photo function.
 - Move code around to be more easily accessible
 - USE http://square.github.io/okhttp/ for get requests other than images
 - Re-intro delete endpoint and figure out schema for it
 - videos along with photos?
 - Make images rider field a user object
-- Have flag for allowing others to also share it (Cred: freeBurg)
 - Keep map cached
 - Animations?
     (android:animateLayoutChanges="true" when setting to gone)